rohanshiva/Github-Login-FastAPI/README.md

 ![image](https://user-images.githubusercontent.com/20916697/114434122-40cd8380-9b88-11eb-8ddc-7045ce5756ba.png)

-Now we need to [install the Deta CLI](https://docs.deta.sh/docs/cli/install), we are deploying our application on Deta micros.
-After installing the CLI, create a folder for this project `github-login-fastapi`.

-Run the following command in the same directory:
+We also need to [install the Deta CLI](https://docs.deta.sh/docs/cli/install) to deploy our application on Deta micros.
+After installing the CLI, create a folder for this project `github-login-fastapi` and run the following command in the same directory:

 ```
 deta new --python
 ```

-The command line will respond with the micro details.
+The command line will respond with some details about our micro.
 Save the endpoint as we will need it for the next step.

 That's all we need for Deta configuration, now we need to register our app on GitHub to access their API.
 Here is a picture that sumarizes the general flow of our application.

 ![Flow](https://user-images.githubusercontent.com/20916697/115037395-0881ba00-9e94-11eb-987a-67d64644e7f7.png)

-- Head over to this link, and login with your GitHub account.
+- [Head over to this link](https://github.com/settings/developers), and login with your GitHub account.
 - Click on the `New OAuth app` button on the top right.

 ![image](https://user-images.githubusercontent.com/20916697/115032368-d7eb5180-9e8e-11eb-8ca4-23b8fe57e097.png)